-I arrived at the hotel in Blackpool feeling mightily impressed with myself for having lugged the cycler on the train on my own (well, almost on my own, the station staff helped!), checked in and went for dinner with some friends, both of whom are transplant recipients.
+I arrived at the hotel in Blackpool feeling mightily impressed with myself for having lugged the cycler on the train on my own (well, almost on my own, the station staff helped!).
+I checked in and then went for dinner with some friends, both of whom are transplant recipients.
 After dinner we went for a walk to look at the Illuminations and have a drink.
-While we were walking along the prom, we spotted a tram with a big pink NHS “Donate Life” banner on the side of it, which we thought was pretty cool.
-It wasn’t until several days later that I saw this photo on Facebook.
+While we were walking we spotted a tram with a big pink NHSBT “Donate Life” banner on the side of it.
+We thought this was pretty cool, but it wasn’t until several days later that I saw this photo on Facebook.
 The tram is in the background.

 After we’d walked as far as we could, we stopped for a drink and Sarah started talking about how it was coming up to the 10th anniversary of her transplant and what it was like when she got her call.

-Sitting in the pub, I pulled my phone out to check the time.
+Sitting in the pub, I looked at my phone to check the time.
 I saw 18 missed calls, text messages and Facebook posts.
 I knew.

-I don’t remember what I said to Sarah and Tracey as I jumped up and ran outside onto the street to phone Emma back, but I remember thinking “Shit!
-My phone is on 5% battery for possibly the first time in it’s life and THIS is when it happens?!”
+I don’t remember what I said as I jumped up and ran outside onto the street to phone Emma back, but I remember thinking “Shit!
+My phone is on 5% battery for possibly the first time ever and THIS is what happens?!”

-My friends pretty quickly figured out what was going on, and having both been through this themselves, they realised how big a deal it was.
+My friends very quickly figured out what was going on, and having both been through this themselves, they realised how big a deal it was.
 I’m so glad they were with me.
-By the time I’d spoken first to Emma and then to the transplant coordinator on the phone, we’d established that everything was ok time-wise (I ended up arriving at the hospital long before the kidney did anyway), and my next task was to get back to the hotel, pack, and then wait for a taxi to go to Manchester Royal Infirmary.
+By the time I’d spoken to the transplant coordinator, we’d established that everything was ok time-wise (I ended up arriving at the hospital long before the kidney did anyway), and my next task was to get back to the hotel, pack, and then wait for a taxi to go to Manchester Royal Infirmary.

 I remember being surprisingly un-panicky on the tram on the way back to the hotel.
 I don’t know why, usually I’m the first person to run around in circles in a situation like this, but not on that occasion, or not yet anyway!

 Once we got back to the hotel, we discovered that the staff had made an absolutely mammoth effort to locate me!
-They had checked every bar, restaurant, the gym (HA!) and the smoking area, been up to my room multiple times hammering at the door and eventually ended up double-locking it so that when I did get back, I’d be forced to go to reception to see what was wrong with my key card.
+They had checked every bar, restaurant, the gym (HA!) and the smoking area.
+They’d also been up to my room multiple times hammering at the door!
+Eventually they double-locked it so that I’d have to go to reception to see what was wrong with my key card.

 Contrary to what I thought I would do, I didn’t tell very many people what was going on.
-I knew straight away I didn’t want anybody else at the conference to know where I’d gone, at least not yet.
+I knew straight away I didn’t want anybody else at the conference to know where I’d gone.
 This was partly because some people get calls for transplants that don’t end up going ahead for various reasons, but also because of my parents.
-As luck would have it, they were on holiday in Tasmania at the time, driving through a remote area with very limited phone and internet access, and the last thing I wanted was for them to find out via social media!
+As luck would have it, they were on holiday in Tasmania, driving through a remote area with very limited phone and internet access.
+The last thing I wanted was for them to find out via social media!

-Obviously Emma and Lindy already knew, as they’d spent several hours of their Friday night trying to get hold of me, and once the taxi finally arrived I sent text messages to two close friends in NZ, both of whom then talked to me the whole way there.
+Obviously some friends already knew, and once the taxi finally arrived I sent text messages to two others in NZ.
+Both of them then talked to me the whole way there, as it was daytime for them.
 As Jenny put it; “This must be one strange taxi ride!”
 I remember arriving into Manchester off the motorway and seeing all the cranes lit up, while Cyndi Lauper and Michael Jackson were on the radio.
 That’s a moment I won’t forget.

 It was when I was sitting there on my own in the middle of the night that I started thinking.
-I realised that although I was there for an amazing reason, somewhere else in the UK, in another hospital, another family was also awake in the middle of the night, doing the hardest thing they’ve ever done, saying goodbye to somebody they loved.
+I realised that although I was there for an amazing reason, somewhere else in the UK, in another hospital, another family was also awake in the middle of the night, saying goodbye to somebody they loved.
 Somebody who could have been a son, a brother, a husband, a father and a friend.
 Somebody who, because of a choice he and his family made, was about to become my donor.
 Only other transplant recipients can ever know what that’s like.
 I think of him every day.

 At some point in the early hours of Saturday, I met the surgeon and he told me he’d seen the kidney and that it looked like a good match, but wasn’t perfect.
-I asked him whether, if it was one of his children or himself being offered this organ, he would accept it.
+I asked him whether he would accept it for himself or one of his children.
 He said he would, and that I shouldn’t be worried about anything because “today is a good day”.

-Before I end this post, I want to share something I wrote on Facebook and Instagram a few days after my transplant.
+Before I end this post, I want to share something I wrote online a few days after my transplant.
 This is vitally important.